hale2024/Hale-Insta/server/README.md

 * `Express Server`
 * `JWT Authentication`
 * `React-Redux`
-* `Redux thunk`

 ### **Implementation details**

-This project utilizes a `django` backend and a `React` frontend.
+This project utilizes a `Node.js` backend and a `React` frontend.

-The `django` backend is implemented as a REST API using `django-rest-framework`.
-The react frontend uses `react-router-dom` for routing.
-Additionally, I heavily used `material-ui` for React components and design inspiration.
+The `Node.js` backend is implemented as a REST API.
+Client side and Server side communicate with each other via the Axios API.
+I made use of multer for retrieving media images from the frontend and storing them within the backend.
+I applied redux reducers to persist data in local storage.

 Authentication is achieved using JWT.